-Shopify Payments has credit card fees, but no other transaction fees.
+Shopify Payments has credit card fees but no other transaction fees.
 Credit card rates start from 2.9% + 30¢ for the basic plan and get lower for other plans.

 Payment Options in WooCommerce

 WooCommerce offers PayPal and Stripe payments by default.
-They also have a WooCommerce Payments solution which is powered by Stripe.
+They also have a WooCommerce Payments solution, which is powered by Stripe.

 For payment gateways, WooCommerce even has support for many regional and less popular payment services.
-Since there is no barrier to entry, any payments company can create add-ons for WooCommerce and provide support for it.
+Since there is no barrier to entry, any payment company can create add-ons for WooCommerce and provide support for it.